hansbudimank/Code-Chef/README.md

 	------------------This is my journey in Code Chef------------------

-I started interested in Competitive Programming in 9th September 2019.
+I found my interest in Competitive Programming in 9th September 2019.

 I'm Currently studying in Taiwan.
 I joined my first CPE (Colligiate Programming Examination) in 24/9/2019.